konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

   `pip install konfuzio_sdk`

-* It is also possible to choose only specific sub-components of the SDK to install: `categorization`, `extraction`, `file_splitting`, `all_ais` or `plain`.
-For example, to install only the sub-components needed for the Categorization AI, run the following command:
+* It is also possible to choose between the lightweight SDK and the SDK with the AI-related components (latter one is taking up more disk space).
+By default, the SDK is installed as a lightweight instance.
+To install the full instance, run the following command:
   ```
   git clone https://github.com/konfuzio-ai/konfuzio-sdk.git
   cd konfuzio-sdk
-  pip install -e .[categorization]
+  pip install -e .[ai]
   ```
-You can install more than one set of sub-components, simply stating them after the comma, i.e.
-`[categorization,extraction]`.

 *Notes*: